sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 ## Improved code reviews with line decorations in pull requests

-Line decorations in file views are one of the awesome features of the Sourcegraph browser extension.
-Now, these same line decorations are inside your pull requests on all code hosts!
+Line decorations enhance code views with Sourcegraph extensions such as [Codecov](https://sourcegraph.com/extensions/sourcegraph/codecov), [Sentry](https://sourcegraph.com/extensions/sourcegraph/sentry), and [Datadog](https://sourcegraph.com/extensions/sourcegraph/datadog-metrics).
+In 3.5, line decorations support is now available on pull/merge requests.

-Here is an example of the [Codecov Sourcegraph extension](https://sourcegraph.com/extensions/sourcegraph/codecov) showing covered (and uncovered) lines in a pull request in GitHub.
+Here is an example of the Codecov Sourcegraph extension showing covered (and uncovered) lines in a pull request in GitHub:

 ![](/blog/3.5-line-decorations.png)